FreshLeaf8865/ReactLoginSignupForm/README.md

 LoginForm is a React Component meant to be used for the /login route.

 #### *Required Props*
+**isLoading** : A global state to indicate that the app is communicating to the backend.

 **isLoggedIn** : A global state to indicate user login state.

 **redirectUrl** : The route to return to after successful login.